IBT-FMI/COSplay/documentation/pyboard.rst

 Red:
     Computer writes to filesystem of pyboard.
     Warning!
-Do not unplug or reset the board in this state as file might be corrupted.
+Do not unplug or reset the board in this state as files might be corrupted.

 Red/Green flashing:
     An error occured while executing the scripts on the board.

-.. _pyboardStandalone:

 Standalone use
 ==============